Next Steps & NLC Resources

 Health and Social Services

-- Department of Health & Human Services – HHS Grants (grant program): HHS provides a number of grants that can benefit municipalities.
-The HHS site includes information for prospective and current grantees about HHS grant programs, the grat application processes, and grant management.
+• Department of Health & Human Services HHS Grants (grant program): HHS provides several grants that can benefit municipalities.
+The HHS site offers information for prospective and current grantees on HHS grant programs, the grant application process, and grant management.

-- Urban Institute – Leveraging Community Expertise to Advance Health Equity (report):
+• Urban Institute Leveraging Community Expertise to Advance Health Equity (PDF) (report):

 Report emphasizing community-based solutions to improve health services and address social determinants of health.
 Focuses on engaging underserved populations in health equity initiatives.